akhil-ganesan/alpha-zero-lite/README.md

 ## Results

 Models were grouped into 5 generations, with each generation separated by 1,000 games of training from self-play.
-After training, the models were cross-compared by playing games against each other; all models drew against each other when using the UCB heuristic (indicating there was no regression in model performance) and all models after generation 0 tied and beat generation 0 when using the pUCT heuristic (indicating improvement across generations).
+After training, the models were cross-compared by playing games against each other (as seen in [az_testing.py](az_testing.py)); all models drew against each other when using the UCB heuristic (indicating there was no regression in model performance) and all models after generation 0 tied and beat generation 0 when using the pUCT heuristic (indicating improvement across generations).
 Each generation was also compared against the 3 baseline models (playing games as first and second player); the results from this generally support the conclusion that training converged after the first generation (where the greatest score improvements came).
 These results can be seen under the [UCB Testing (c2=0.625)](https://github.com/akhil-ganesan/alpha-zero-3t/tree/main/UCB%20Testing%20(c2%3D0.625)) & [pUCT Testing](https://github.com/akhil-ganesan/alpha-zero-3t/tree/main/pUCT%20Testing) folders.

 # Next Steps

 * Add high-performance computing support for training (e.g. CUDA/GPU support, parallelization, etc.)
 * Implement asynchronous, parallel game playing & model training
-  * Store data in a separate replay buffer
+  * Store data in a separate replay buffer to sample from for training
   * Augment data (because tic tac toe is rotationally & reflectively symmetric, each position can be rotated 90 degrees & reflected across the x & y axis to generate more positions with equivalent valuations to train the network)
 * Train/Test on a more difficult, unsolved game (parameterizing the game played within the RL environment)
 * Implement the MuZero algorithm based on another neural network trained to master game dynamics

 # References